lukaszkukla/qubartstudios/README.md

 ## future developments

+* expand on portfolio gallery, each photo to represtent different wedding in the gallery and links to sub-category page with related photos
 * package pricing page
-* video content gallery
+* video content gallery and with the description of services available
-* expand on portfolio galleries
 * additional services:
     * anniversary photography
     * engagement photography